 However, as explained at the beginning of this section, the results normalized with respect to the upper-bound are only lower-bounds of the actual performance, expressed by the ratio with respect to the true optimum performance value (when computable).
-For this reason we performed another set of experiments including the result of the branch and bound algorithm (with $\delta = 15$ RPM), to study the performance of the backwards search heuristic with respect to the actual optimal performance (or a value most likely close to it).
-Due to the large run-time of the branch and bound algorithm, this experiment has been conducted on a small set of configurations with 50 task sets and 5 sets of performance coefficients.
-The results are shown in Figure 13.
-As shown by the graph, the optimal performance tends to recede from the upper-bound for increasing values of s, confirming the effectiveness of the backwards search heuristic which remains around 99% of the performance value found by the branch and bound algorithm.
+For this reason, we performed another set of experiments including the result of the branch and bound algorithm (with $\delta = 15$ RPM), to study the performance of the backwards search heuristic with respect to the actual optimal performance (or a value most likely close to it).
+Due to the large runtime of the branch and bound algorithm, this experiment has been conducted on a small set of configurations with 50 task sets and 5 sets of performance tends to recede from the upper-bound for increasing values of s, confirming the effectiveness of the backwards search heuristic which remains around 99% of the performance value found by the branch and bound algorithm.

-Running times.
-The maximum observed running time for the backwards search heuristic is 756 seconds with an average run-time of 5.6 seconds.
-The maximum observed running time for the gradient-based heuristic is 999 seconds with an average run-time of 182 seconds.
-For the branch and bound algorithm with precision $\delta = 15$ RPM we measured a maximum run-time of 16070 seconds with an average run-time of about 600 seconds.
-Such results have been obtained executing the algorithms on a machine equipped with Intel i7 processor running at 3.2 Ghz and 8Gb of RAM.
+Running Times.
+The maximum observed running time for the backwards search heuristic is 756s with an average runtime of 5.6s.
+The maximum observed running time for the gradient-based heuristic is 999s with an average runtime of 182s.
+For the branch and bound algorithm with precision $\delta = 15$ RPM we measured a maximum runtime of 16,070s with an average runtime of about 600s.
+Such results have been obtained executing the algorithms on a machine equipped with an Intel i7 processor running at 3.2GHz and 8Gb of RAM.

-7.4.
-Exponential performance functions
+7.4 Exponential Performance Functions